twilio-labs/flex-plugins-utils/packages/flex-plugins-utils-env/README.md

 ### isCI

 Returns true if script running in CI.
-Works on the erver only.
+Works on the server only.